dev-nazmulislam/javaScript-problem-solving/README.md

 ```

-**#10: Create a function that receives an array of numbers and returns an array containing only the positive numbers**
+**#10: Create a function that receives an array of numbers and returns an array containing only the positive numbers?**

 ```